karmaniverous/s3-streamlogger/readme.md

 ## THIS IS A TYPESCRIPT REFACTOR!

-This is a typescript refactor of the original [s3-streamlogger](http://github.com/coggle/s3-streamlogger) package.
+This project is a Typescript refactor of the original [s3-streamlogger](http://github.com/coggle/s3-streamlogger) package.
 It has a modern project architecture &features a couple of minor tweaks, but is otherwise a drop-in replacement for the original package.

 Key changes: